Details for the 2017-18 Academic Year

 Nominations are limited to assistant professors who have been reappointed for a second term, all associate professors, and professors within the first three years of appointment at that rank.
 Faculty members who were nominated but not named University Faculty Scholars in previous years and are still eligible may be nominated by their college.
 However, no faculty member may receive the five year award more than once.

 To be eligible for consideration, outstanding faculty should be nominated by their college.
-See links to individual college nominating procedures in yellow box at right for additional details.
+Review the individual college nominating procedures for additional details.

 The number of nominations for each college has been set, based on the number of tenured and tenure-track faculty FTEs in that college.
 The provost’s Administrative Advisory Committee (AAC) composed of senior faculty recommended by each college will review nominations and make recommendations to the provost.
-This year’s AAC is being formed and the 2017-18 roster will be published by the end of September 2017.
 The provost will make the final decision on awardees in consultation with the chancellor.
 No college will receive a set number of awards in any given year.

 If you have questions about the procedures or timeline below, please contact Ms. Judy Austin, University Awards Coordinator, (513-3636; email@example.com).